dpnetca/meraki/docs/GetOrganizationLicenses200ResponseInner.md

 `func (o *GetOrganizationLicenses200ResponseInner) HasExpirationDate() bool`

 HasExpirationDate returns a boolean if a field has been set.

+### GetHeadLicenseId

+`func (o *GetOrganizationLicenses200ResponseInner) GetHeadLicenseId() string`

+GetHeadLicenseId returns the HeadLicenseId field if non-nil, zero value otherwise.

+### GetHeadLicenseIdOk

+`func (o *GetOrganizationLicenses200ResponseInner) GetHeadLicenseIdOk() (*string, bool)`

+GetHeadLicenseIdOk returns a tuple with the HeadLicenseId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHeadLicenseId

+`func (o *GetOrganizationLicenses200ResponseInner) SetHeadLicenseId(v string)`

+SetHeadLicenseId sets HeadLicenseId field to given value.

+### HasHeadLicenseId

+`func (o *GetOrganizationLicenses200ResponseInner) HasHeadLicenseId() bool`

+HasHeadLicenseId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)